supratikchatterjee16/academia/technology/engineering, manufacturing & construction/computer_science/data_science/stream_processing/apache_kafka/index.md

 ### Topics

-These are channels to which publishers can publish data too, and consuers can subscribe to, in order to receive data from.
+These are channels to which publishers can publish data to, and consumers can subscribe to, in order to receive data from.

 It is a structured commit log.
 These can have partitions.
 Partitioning helps scale the listener.